Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/oracle-vm.md

 ![](../../../.gitbook/assets/ddboost-create-nfs-share.jpg)

-* Mount DDBoost device on vProtect Node
+* Mount the DDBoost device on vProtect Node

 ![](../../../.gitbook/assets/ddboost-mount-device-on-vprotect.jpg)

-* Create symbolic links for OVM Pool name \(MyServerPool\) to BoostFS mount point command example: ln -s /vprotect\_data /MyServerPool
+* Create symbolic links for the OVM Pool name \(MyServerPool\) to BoostFS mount point command, for example: ln -s /vprotect\_data /MyServerPool

 ![](../../../.gitbook/assets/node-symbolic-link.jpg)

-* Create Storage Server for DD NFS Share
+* Create a Storage Server for DD NFS Share

 ![](../../../.gitbook/assets/ovm-create-storage-server.jpg)

-* Create Repository using DD
+* Create a Repository using DD

 ![](../../../.gitbook/assets/ovm-create-repository.jpg)

-* Add OVM Hypervisor Manager on vProtect _**Note:** You can get the "Storage Repository ID"_  _from the "OVM repositories" menu shown in the previous step_
+* Add the OVM Hypervisor Manager to vProtect _**Note:** You can get the "Storage Repository ID"_  _from the "OVM repositories" menu shown in the previous step_

 ![](../../../.gitbook/assets/vprotect-add-hypervisor-manager.jpg)